I help SaaS teams fix slow, unreliable APIs without rewriting everything.

 talks and workshops delivered internationally

-Helping teams make better API, architecture, and enablement decisions.
+Helping teams make better decisions around APIs, architecture, and engineering enablement.

 Your API is probably slowing the team down in more ways than one.